ZZP12/CS7280_Network_Science/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena.md

 The previous result is very important in practice because it means that, even though the greedy algorithm is suboptimal, we have a reasonable bound on its distance from the optimal solution.

 **Food For Thought**
-- Prove that a non-negative linear combination of a set of submodular functions is also a submodular function.
+- __Prove that a non-negative linear combination of a set of submodular functions is also a submodular function__.

 ## Monotone and Submodular Function